Mike Moustakas Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.
+- The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves have a 3.78 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to rank 12th in baseball in home runs surrendered (74 total, 1.1 per game).
+- Braves pitchers combine to rank 12th in baseball in home runs given up (75 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.